Royal Rumble (2008): Storylines

-The card consisted of six matches, as well as one dark match.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters to build tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, with storylines produced on their weekly television shows, Raw, SmackDown, and ECW on Sci Fi.
+The event comprised six matches, including one dark match, that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's television shows, Raw, SmackDown, and ECW on Sci Fi.

 Prior to the annual Royal Rumble match, several qualifying matches for the match took place on Raw.
-The first qualifying match was on the December 31, 2007 edition of Raw as Umaga squashed Jim Duggan to earn a place in the Rumble.
+The first qualifying match was on the December 31, 2007, episode as Umaga squashed Jim Duggan to earn a place in the Rumble.
 Snitsky also defeated Drew McIntyre at a house show in White Plains, New York to also qualify for the Royal Rumble.
 Triple H was disqualified against Ric Flair after interference from Raw general manager William Regal; therefore he was no longer allowed to compete in the Royal Rumble match, per the orders of Regal.
-After Triple H destroyed part of the lower TitanTron on the January 14 Raw, however, Vince McMahon announced he would allow Triple H a second chance at the Royal Rumble if he could defeat his opponent on the January 21 edition of Raw.
+After Triple H destroyed part of the lower TitanTron on the January 14 episode, however, Vince McMahon announced he would allow Triple H a second chance at the Royal Rumble if he could defeat his opponent on the January 21 episode.
 Triple H defeated Snitsky, Mark Henry, and Regal in a gauntlet match to gain entry.